 The more unique and challenging, the better.

-It doesn’t matter if you’re just getting started, as long as you are taking action.
+It doesn’t matter if you’re just getting started.
+As long as you are taking action.

-Beyond that, it makes you human.
+It also makes you human.

 People can connect easier with someone who seems to be kind of like them,rather than some super-human robot.
 This is critical to building a tribe and finding your “10,000 true fans”—which can enable you to pursue your passions full-time.

 “My heroes have the heart to live the life I wanna live” —Gnarles Barkley, *Crazy*

-Share your experiences
+Share your experiences with people online

-To build a personal brand, you must find a way to share your experiences and learnings with a wider audience.
+To build a strong brand, you must share your experiences and learnings with a wider audience.

-If you don’t write well, there’s Instagram and YouTube.
+- If you don’t write well, there’s Instagram and YouTube.

-If you’re not photogenic, there are podcasts and blogs.
+- If you’re not photogenic, there are podcasts and blogs.

-My answer is that you shouldn’t *try* to find a niche:
+Don’t *try* to find a niche:

-Rather than attempt to grab attention by touting the benefits and features of a product, you build a network of like-minded individuals who look up to you and care about what you have to say.
+Rather than grab attention by touting the benefits and features of a product, you build a network of like-minded individuals who look up to you and care about what you have to say.

 Because you’re building relationships and making *yourself* the focus—rather than a service or product—it doesn’t make sense for you to “niche down”.